 to have surgery with your foot and ankle orthopaedic surgeon.

 You should not have this surgery if you have an active infection or unhealthy skin at or around the site of the Achilles tendon rupture, or if you are not healthy enough to undergo surgery.
 Other concerns include diabetes, smoking, sedentary lifestyle,

 steroid use, and inability to follow postoperative instructions.
 Any health concerns should be discussed with your foot and ankle orthopaedic surgeon.

 pain after surgery.
 This is called a nerve block.
-Patients are then put to sleep and placed in a position that gives the surgeon access to the ruptured tendon.
-Repair of an acute rupture usually takes between 30 minutes to one hour.
+You will then be put to sleep and placed in a position that gives the surgeon access to the ruptured tendon.
+Repair of an acute rupture usually takes between 30 minutes and one hour.
 Repair of a chronic

 can take longer depending on the steps needed to fix the tendon.

 There are a variety of ways to repair an Achilles tendon rupture.
 The most common method is an open repair.
 This starts with your surgeon making an incision on the back of the lower leg starting just above the heel bone.
 After the surgeon finds the two

 ends of the ruptured tendon, they sew these ends together with sutures and close the incision.

 In another repair method, your surgeon makes a small incision on the back of the lower leg at the site of the rupture.
 Your surgeon will pass a series of needles with sutures attached through the skin and Achilles tendon and then bring them out through

 the small incision.
 They will then tie the sutures together.